nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	8. July 25, 2019: alpha snapshot powered by Python 3 compiled, milestone done.
 3. Transition stage 2 (in progress):
 	1. July 26, 2019: community invitation to test Python 3 work.
+	2. August 14, 2019: NVDA 2019.2, one of the last Python 2 versions, released.
 4. After transition: not yet begun.
 5. Python 3 native features:
 	* Asyncio: not important at this stage.
 	* Collections.ChainMap: eases implementation of config.ConfigManager.
 	* pyz: no impact unless use cases emerge.
-	* Formatted string literals (the "f" strings): eases string debugging (requires Python 3.8).
+	* Formatted string literals (the "f" strings): eases string debugging and more readable messages.
 	* Gettext.pgettext (Python 3.8): long sought answer to message contexts (see GitHub issue 1524 for details).
 	* Assignment expression (the ":=" operator in Python 3.8): may allow improved readability of some if and while statements.
 	* sys.breakpointhook: allow Visual Studio debugger and friends to help debug NVDA (if installed).